-Educational Programs and Campaigns to Promote the Awareness of Dating Violence, Domestic Violence, Sexual Assault and Stalking programs to promote the awareness of dating violence, domestic violence, sexual assault and stalking in workshops, orientation and Counseling courses such as Counseling 17 College Success Skills.
+Educational Programs and Campaigns to Promote the Awareness of Dating Violence, Domestic Violence, Sexual Assault and Stalking stalking in workshops, orientation and Counseling courses such as Counseling 17 - College Success Skills.
 This topic, developed by the Department of Justice, is part of a 16-week class and is taught every semester.
-In addition, the Life Skills Center, the student mental health site on campus, offers workshops on the same subject at least once a year.
+In addition, the Life Skills Center, the student mental health site on campus, offers workshops on these subjects.
+"Romance 101", taught yearly around Valentine's Day, addresses the need for individuals to develop an "early warning" system to detect whether prospective romantic partners could become obsessed or violent as the relationship develops.
+On Denim Day each year, the third Wednesday in April we offer programming on sexual assault, stalking, safe bystander responses and strategies to promote good listening and communication skills, moderation in alcohol consumption and common courtesy.
+Life Skills Center personnel have Title IX training and serve as Advocates for anyone wishing to report and seek justice for an incident of dating violence, sexual assault or stalking.